mvdan/sh/README.md

 appropriate for [Google's Style][google-style] guide, use `shfmt -i 2 -ci`.

 If any [EditorConfig] files are found, they will be used to apply formatting options.
-If any parser or printer flags are given to the tool, or if the tool is formatting standard input, no EditorConfig files will be used.
-An example:
+If any parser or printer flags are given to the tool, no EditorConfig files will be used.
+A default like `-i=0` can be used for this purpose.

+An example of the options available:

 ```editorconfig
 [*.sh]